nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

 // SnippetsTemplateSpec defines the desired state of the SnippetsTemplate. type SnippetsTemplateSpec struct {
-	// ValuesCRD is the name of the CRD which provides values for the templates.
+	// ValuesCRD describes the CRD which provides values for the templates.
 	ValuesCRD string `json:"valuesCRD"`

-	// AllowedTargets is a list of allowed target resources that the CRD can target.
-	// Only one target is allowed.
-	AllowedTargets []AllowedTarget `json:"allowedTargets"`

 	// Templates is a list of NGINX configuration templates to insert into the generated NGINX config.
 	// There can only be one template per context.
 	Templates []Template `json:"templates"`
 }

+// ValuesCRD describes the CRD which provides values for the templates. type ValuesCRD struct {
+	// Name is the name of the CRD.
+	Name string `json:"name"`

+	// Type is the type of the CRD.
+	Type ValuesCRDType `json:"type"`

+	// AllowedKinds is a list of allowed kinds that can be used with the CRD.
+	// If the type is 'DirectAttachedPolicy', allowedKinds are the kinds that the policy can target.
+	// If the type is 'Filter', allowedKinds are the kinds that can reference the filter.
+	AllowedKinds []AllowedKind `json:"allowedKinds"`
+}

+// ValuesCRDType is the type of the CRD which provides values for the templates. type ValuesCRDType string

+const (
+	// ValuesCRDDirectAttachedPolicy corresponds to the DirectAttachedPolicy CRD.
+	ValuesCRDDirectAttachedPolicy ValuesCRDType = "DirectAttachedPolicy"

+	// ValuesCRDFilter corresponds to the Filter CRD.
+	ValuesCRDFilter ValuesCRDType = "Filter"
+)

-// AllowedTarget represents an allowed target. type AllowedTarget struct {
+// AllowedKind represents an allowed kind. type AllowedKind struct {
 	// Group is the group of the target resource.
 	Group gatewayv1.Group `json:"group"`